malin84/transportation_networks_of_china/README.md

 ## Pixel-Level Design Speed and Travel Time

-This data set contains the design speed and the travel time to trespass each pixel in the $12669\times 8829$ raster map of China by year and transportation mode.
-The prefecture-to-prefecture travel time is computed based on this data set.
+This data set contains the design speed and the travel time to traverse the pixels with infrastructure build-up in the $12669\times 8829$ raster map of China by year and transportation mode.
+The prefecture-to-prefecture travel time is computed based on this data set using the Fast Marching Algorithm.

+All the files are stored in the folder [pixel_info](pixel_info/).
+The data files are named `pixel_info_MMMM_YYYY.csv`, where `MMMM` refers to the modes: three modes of transportation: road, railroad (freight), and railroad (passenger), and `YYYY` refers to the year.